someaddons/Quickmark/README.md

 # Quickmark
-Vanilla addon to assist with quickly marking targets.
+Quickmark is an vanilla addon to assist with quickly marking targets.
 Targets get marked upon mouseover with a previously set Raid Icon.
+This is still a WIP so pls report any bugs/feature ideas.

 # Install: